Holiday in the Park: History

 The 'Best Time of the Year' is one of the many holiday traditions that make up Six Flags Over Texas annual Holiday in the Park celebration.

 Six Flags started Holiday in the Park at Six Flags Over Texas in 1985.
 The event ran from late November to early January.
 During this time the park was transformed into a gigantic holiday festival, with hundreds of thousands of Christmas lights as well as special holiday shows, rides, merchandise, foods, drinks, and a giant Christmas tree in the center of the park.
 The event was expanded to Six Flags Astroworld in 1988.
 Six Flags Over Georgia held the event in 1989 and 1990 but discontinued it after 1990.

 Six Flags Fiesta Texas and Six Flags Discovery Kingdom opened this event in 2007, and Great Escape in 2009 to compensate the economic slowdown of the Great Recession of 2007 to 2009.
 Six Flags Astroworld's last season for this event was in 1997, and the event was cancelled in 1998.
 The Great Escape's event ran only for the 2009 season as Six Flags stated that the event was successful at the park, but also claimed a "business decision" was the reason behind the cancellation of the "Holiday in the Park" for the 2010 season.

 Six Flags México and Six Flags Great Escape Lodge & Indoor Waterpark announced they will be celebrating a Christmas event similar to Holiday in the Park but as Christmas in the Park in Mexico and Holiday in the Lodge in New York, starting winter 2012.

 In April 2014, Six Flags Magic Mountain and Six Flags Over Georgia both announced that they will host the Holiday in the Park Christmas event in late 2014 and for future years after.

 Six Flags Great Adventure started having Holiday in the Park events in 2015.
-In 2016, Six Flags St. Louis and Six Flags America started hosting the event.
+In 2016, then-named Six Flags St. Louis and Six Flags America started hosting the event.
 In 2017, Six Flags New England began hosting the event.
 Six Flags Great America and Frontier City debuted Holiday in the Park in 2018.

 In 2022, Holiday in the Park was removed from the event lineup of several parks, including Six Flags Great America, Six Flags New England, Six Flags America, Six Flags St. Louis, and Frontier City.

 On July 26, 2025, it was announced the event at Six Flags Great Adventure had been cancelled for that year, to focus on operations where weather conditions are consistent.
+Six Flags Over Georgia's Holiday in the Park event was additionally cancelled.
+These events are set to return for the 2026 season following an announcement on May 5, 2026, that the event would return at those parks.

-Additionally, Six Flags Over Georgia cancelled their event as well.
-Additionally, Six Flags Discovery Kingdom would replace their Holiday in the Park with Winterfest.
+Later in 2025, Six Flags Discovery Kingdom replaced their Holiday in the Park with Winterfest.

 Locations

 Current locations

-As of 2025, Holiday in the Park runs at five legacy Six Flags parks.
+As of 2026, Holiday in the Park runs at six legacy Six Flags parks.